SmartAppsDevelopment/TransFormerApp/README.md

 :--:|
 <img src="images/4.jpg"  width="350px"  height="550px"/>|

+# ToDO
+if you have existing token then provide it in ConstantsMembers class otherwise it will download the new token from server and then use it
 ## Api Implemented
 * [Transformer Api](https://transformers-api.firebaseapp.com/api-docs/)
 ## Get Bearer Token perform GET PUT POST DELETE Ops on Transformer